SkylerCStevens/ecommerce-site/README.md

 This works thanks to Concurrently which allows React-app and the Node server to run at once in one terminal window.

 The client folder has a proxy for localhost:4000 (the port the server is running on) so that you do not run into issues with CORS when using fetch to the server for the data.
-This also allows for http requests for the server can be used with REact-app's localhost:3000.
+This also allows for http requests for the server can be used with React-app's localhost:3000.

 ## Contributing
 This is currently a personal project.
 If you encounter any issues feel free to open an issue for this repo, and I will try to address it.
 Feel free to clone this repo and modify it for yourself.